 The NDA is also responsible for scrutinising the decommissioning plans for the eight operational nuclear power stations owned by EDF Energy, and advises the government on decommissioning plans and cost estimates for nuclear new build.
-It has an annual budget of around £3.2 billion, including £900 million commercial income.
+It has an annual budget for 2019–20 of £3.1 billion, including £902 million commercial income.

 Supply chain structure

 The UK’s decommissioning programme is worth around £1.8 billion a year to the supply chain.
-The NDA works with around 3,000 direct suppliers, and is committed to spending at least 31 per cent of its budget with SMEs by 2020.
+The NDA works with around 3,000 direct suppliers, and is committed to spending at least 31 per cent of its budget with SMEs.

 For each site, the SLC publishes a procurement plan detailing forthcoming tenders and recent awards.
 These are subject to change, so companies are advised to build a relationship with identified primary contacts.
 Large tenders are also published in the Official Journal of the European Union.